grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 Admin consent may be required for this permission.
 {{% /admonition %}}

-### Force fetching groups from Microsoft graph API
+### Force fetching groups from Microsoft Graph API

 To force fetching groups from Microsoft Graph API instead of the `id_token`.
 You can use the `force_use_graph_api` config option.